Best Practices for Remote Project Management: The Three Cs

 Over the last few years, almost all organizations have implemented some degree of remote work.
 There was little time to set up the proper infrastructure, and many organizations were ill-prepared.

 This series addresses two of the main challenges organizations are likely facing.
 Our last post covered driving accountability with a disparate workforce.
 This post covers communication management.

 The Three Cs of Remote Work Management

 Since COVID-19 threw organizations into the deep end of virtual work, there has been a lot of emphasis on enabling tools and technologies.
 There are a lot of tools for communication, document management and the like, and frankly, they are all adequate.
 The differentiator between organizations that will flop and ones that will flourish is not the difference between using Office 365 or Google sheets.

-We say that the 3 Cs of remote work management are like the 3 Ls of real estate.
+We say that the 3 Cs of remote work project management are like the 3 Ls of real estate.
 They are communicate, communicate, communicate.

 In order to be more specific, this post breaks that down into another layer of three Cs:

 Communication management requires an airtight process to make sure that changes are identified and addressed immediately.
 Leadership needs to command strong communication up, down, and laterally.

 A formal communication process is the foundation to this.
 Any gap in the following process will send things off the rails.